Talend/tools/tools-root-github/.github/PULL_REQUEST_TEMPLATE.md

-**Does this PR introduce a breaking change?**

-- [ ] Yes
-- [ ] No
+**BREAKING CHANGE**

-If this PR contains a breaking change, please describe the impact and migration path for existing applications: ...
+If this PR contains a breaking change, please describe the impact and migration path for existing applications.
+If not please remove this section.

 **Other information**: